 |4 acres and more||Zero Turn Mower||60″ – 72″ Deck Width|

 In addition to selecting a lawn mower that fits your yard size, you need to also look at other lawn mower features including engine horsepower, type of mower decks, and other lawn mower functions that will make your mowing experience better.

 For more details about this, read “Choose the Best Lawn Mower for Your Yard Size” and “Choosing Between a Residential and Commercial Zero Turn Mower“.

 Do Smaller Mower Decks Cut Better?

-Smaller mower decks do not cut better, however the final cut appearance may look better using a smaller mower deck over a larger mower deck.
-There are several reason that may affect the final cut overall look:
+Smaller mower decks do not cut better, however, the final cut appearance may look better using a smaller mower deck over a larger mower deck.
+There are several reasons that may affect the final cut’s overall look:

 - Tire Tracks

 You don’t really notice the tracks on a small lawn mower, but will see imprints from the tires on heavier mowers.